yw562/refusal-robustness-scaling/README.md

 Training loss continues to decrease from 500 → 2000 steps, but safety does not improve—supporting the claim that adversarial LoRA overrides refusal behavior rather than gradually improving it.

+📘 RD Metric Fix (Day3–Day7)
+Why this fix?

+In the original experiments (Day3–Day7), the Refusal Drift (RD) metric was computed using a mean of cosine distances.
+This led to two issues:

+Instability: mean values were skewed or became NaN when some outputs were empty or malformed.

+Inconsistency: later experiments used slightly different handling of RD, making cross-day comparisons unreliable.

+To resolve this, we recomputed RD as the median of distances:

+𝑅
+𝐷
+=
+median
+(
+1
+−
+cos
+⁡
+(
+SBERT(pre)
+,
+SBERT(post)
+)
+)
+RD=median(1−cos(SBERT(pre),SBERT(post)))

+Additionally, we log RD_mean and RD_valid_n (number of valid pairs) for completeness.
+This ensures stable, comparable RD values across all days.

+How to reproduce

+Install dependencies:

+pip install sentence-transformers pandas numpy

+Run the provided script:

+python fix_rd.py

+This script:

+Recomputes RD for Day3–Day4 using dayX_generations.csv.

+Recomputes RD for Day7 by merging baseline_outputs.csv with each of day7_s500/1000/2000/outputs.csv.

+Updates metrics files (metrics.csv or metrics.json) in-place, while saving a .bak backup.

+Outputs include:

+RD (median, primary metric)

+RD_median, RD_mean, RD_valid_n

+Results after RD Fix (Day3–Day7)
+Day	Model / Setting	RRR_pre	RRR_post	CE_pre	CE_post	RD_median	RD_mean	RD_valid_n
+3	TinyLlama-1.1B	0.16	0.00	0.63	0.24	0.781	0.764	100
+4	Phi-3-mini-3.8B	0.72	0.00	0.64	0.41	0.276	0.302	100
+5	Phi-3-mini LoRA	–	–	–	–	(aggregated in Day6)	–	–
+6	Cross-model (1.1B/3.8B)	–	–	–	–	(computed in results_grid)	–	–
+7	Qwen2-7B baseline	0.13	–	0.87	–	~0.81	–	100
+7	Qwen2-7B LoRA-s500	–	0.00	–	1.00	0.579	0.593	100
+7	Qwen2-7B LoRA-s1000	–	0.00	–	1.00	0.574	0.588	100
+7	Qwen2-7B LoRA-s2000	–	0.00	–	1.00	0.574	0.595	100
+Key Findings

+Median RD is more robust than mean and avoids NaN issues.

+Smaller models (TinyLlama 1.1B) show higher RD (~0.78) than larger models (Phi-3-mini 3.8B, ~0.28), indicating noisier overrides.

+In Day7 LoRA attacks, RD stabilizes around 0.57–0.59 regardless of training steps (500 → 2000), confirming that once refusal defenses are broken, more training does not restore robustness.

+This supports the interpretation that adversarial LoRA overrides the refusal subspace in a one-shot manner.

+✨ With this fix, Day3–Day7 metrics are now fully consistent and reproducible, suitable for inclusion in paper appendices or scaling-law plots.

 ✨ Summary

 Day7 demonstrates that adversarial LoRA fine-tuning can completely compromise refusal robustness of Qwen2-7B-Instruct, and more training (up to 2000 steps) does not recover safety once the refusal subspace is overwritten.
 The provided artifacts (metrics, outputs, and the s1000 A/B comparison) are sufficient for independent verification and inclusion in the paper appendix/GitHub.